 Why Do We Need Rectal Microbicides?

-Worldwide, 34 million people are currently living with HIV.
-Since the epidemic began in the early 1980s, more than 60 million people have been infected and nearly 30 million people have died of HIV-related causes.
-Although the rate of new infections is stabilizing in many countries around the world, HIV continues to disproportionately affect racial minorities and men who have sex with men.
+Worldwide, more than 35 million people are currently living with HIV.
+Although significant strides have been made in the treatment of HIV, now, more than 30 years after the HIV virus was first identified, the prevention of new infections continues to be great a challenge.
+Approximately 2.3 million new HIV infections occur annually – more than 6,300 every day.
+HIV continues to disproportionately affect racial minorities, men who have sex with men, and transgender women.
 In the United States, men who have sex with men account for 60 percent of all new HIV infections and represent more than half of the people currently living with HIV.
 Globally, men who have sex with men are 19 times more likely to be infected with HIV than the general population.
 Unprotected anal sex is the primary driver of the HIV epidemic among this population.

 What Will it Take to Discover a Safe and Effective Rectal Microbicide?

 Drug development can take as many as 20 years before a single agent is approved for use.
 Thousands of potential compounds may be considered, but only the most promising products are subjected to rigorous laboratory and animal studies, and fewer still make it to trials with people.